NREL/torc/docs/how_tos/hpc_compute_node_environment.rst

 HPC Compute Node Environment
 ############################

-When configuring your HPC environment for running torc, it's best to start from a clean directory.
+When configuring your HPC environment for running torc, it's best to start from a clean directory on the shared filesystem.
 Torc will create log files and output directories on every compute node it uses.

 Torc will run your jobs in the same environment without changing directories.
-You can setup your jobs to write files whereever you'd like, but it is recommended to write those files in the current directory or a sub-directory.
+You can setup your jobs to write files wherever you'd like, but it is recommended to write those files in the current directory or a sub-directory.

 .. code-block:: console